ccoenraets/salesforce1-app-tutorial/index.md

 - Create Object Actions
 - Create Mobile Cards
 - Work with Related Lists
-- Use Visualforce pages in Salesforce1
+- Use Visualforce Pages in Salesforce1
-- Capture pictures from a Salesforce1 App
+- Capture pictures in a Salesforce1 App
-- Capture the User Location
+- Capture the User Location in a Salesforce1 App

 ## Prerequisites